csirac2/snazzer/snazzer.md

 root, but it already exists in the current subvolume
 - 7. tried to perform snapshot measurements while existing measurements are already in progress, check lock dir at /var/run/snazzer-measure.lock
-- 8. detected left-over \*.tmp snapshots in the .snapshotz path.
-These could also indicate that another snazzer operation is currently already running.
 - 9. tried to display man page with a formatter which is not installed
 - 10. missing `snazzer-measure` or `snazzer-prune-candidates` from PATH
 - 11. missing `btrfs` command from PATH